 Liz is a Certified Work Incentives Coordinator (CWIC) for Able SC’s Work Incentive Planning & Assistance (WIPA) Able to Work Program.
 She has a passion for promoting employment for people with disabilities and working to provide accurate information about the intersection of work and benefits.
 She pioneered using simple language to make complex information as accessible as possible with a previous employer.
 She has an extensive background in Social Security Disability benefits, Medicare, Medicaid, and other state and federal benefit programs.

-In her free time she enjoys spending time with her husband and friends, reading, playing games, and being in nature.
+In her free time she enjoys spending time with her husband and new baby, friends, and reading, playing games, and being in nature.